Blog image

 What does briefing mean in German?

-The term "briefing" comes from the English language and refers to an instruction or introduction that is usually given before the start of a project or task.
-In German, it could be translated as "Aufgabenstellung" or "Instruktion".
-A briefing serves to inform all those involved about the objectives, framework conditions, expected results and specific requirements.
-And when writing a briefing, it is best to be brief - after all, the English word "brief" means "short" in German.
+The word "briefing" comes from the English language and means an introduction or instruction that takes place before a project or task.
+In German, it can be translated as "task definition" or "instruction".
+A briefing should inform all those involved about the objectives, framework conditions and specific requirements.
+The following applies: "brief" means "short" in English - so it is better to be precise and concise.

 Other blog posts